santoshjoshi/Apache-Kafka/README.md

 ### Kafka provisioning & Installation
 1. How are you installing Kafka?
 2. How are you provisioning Kafka in cloud?
-    What tools are you using , packer, terraform, anisble…?
+What tools are you using, packer, terraform, anisble... and How
 3. How often do you make changes to prod Kafka?
 4. Are you using Docker Is Zookeeper bundled in the same container?